Carlos Alcaraz shows signs of Rafael Nadal’s ‘killer instinct’ as he prepares for French Open title defense

 That same competitive desire might be reignited briefly when Moyá and Nadal return to the French Open’s Court Philippe-Chatrier on Sunday, albeit without the forehands and fireworks that typified Nadal’s all-conquering performances on clay.

-As they soak up the tributes and applause, both will have the chance to see Alcaraz kick-off his title defense, the same nervous teenager who was crushed by his idol just over four years ago.
-With Nadal in the stands and Alcaraz now the formidable force on the court, it will be hard to escape the sense that one tennis generation is finally giving way to the next.
+As they soak up the tributes and applause, Alcaraz will kick-off his title defense the following day, the same nervous teenager who was crushed by his idol just over four years ago.
+With Nadal watching on and Alcaraz now the formidable force on the court, it will be hard to escape the sense that one tennis generation is finally giving way to the next.

 And if there’s one thing the two men have in common, for Moyá it boils down to mentality.
 “This never-say-die attitude, they both have it,” he says, “and this killer instinct, they have it.”